 With France just a short hop across the Channel from my birth county of Devon, it was only natural that French would become my first foreign language.
 Stretching far beyond Europe into Canada, Africa, the Pacific and South America, French represents a rich fabric of cultures and is one of the six official languages adopted by the UN.

-Enthralled with my first experience of language learning and inspired by my French college teacher, at age 17 I achieved the highest scoring French A level in the country.
+Enthralled with my first experience of language learning and inspired by my French college teacher, at age 17 I achieved the highest possible score in the French A Level.
 I then consistently achieved top French oral and translation marks at the University of Warwick, ultimately obtaining a first-class degree.
 While studying interpreting and translating at the University of Bath, I was elected for a work placement at the Council of Europe in Strasbourg, where I assisted the Directorate of Communication with their French translation requirements.
-In addition to this institutional experience, I have also worked at various companies and government offices in Rouen, Paris, Caen, La Rochelle and the Calvados.
+In addition to this institutional experience, I have also worked at various companies and government offices in Rouen, Paris, Caen and La Rochelle.

 Armed with this linguistic expertise, I have now been translating French (as well as Italian) for over a decade.
 This has involved work for global names such as EDF, Orange, SNCF and Nestlé, as well as museums and cities throughout the French-speaking world.
 If you would like to render your own French text into fluent English, I’ll be delighted to be of assistance.